Intermittently Observable Markov Decision Processes: Numerical Results

-We first compare NVI with standard value iteration (VI) in a group of randomly generated MDPs, as shown in Table \ref{tab:NVI-perf}.
-The results of reverse NVI (R-NVI) are added to demonstrate the importance of the descending order of inner iterations.
-Specifically, R-NVI refers to NVI with ascending order for inner iterations (i.e., the $i$-th inner iteration of each outer iteration updates states in ${\cal H}_i$), as discussed in Section \ref{sec:NVI}.
+We conducted a comparison between NVI and standard value iteration (VI) using a set of randomly generated MDPs, as presented in Table \ref{tab:NVI-perf}.
+Two distinct definitions of $\{\mathcal{X}_i \}$ were examined: NVI-1 adopts the $\{\mathcal{X}_i \}$ definition provided by \eqref{eq:nestedset}, while NVI-2 utilizes the following alternative definition: let $d=L$ and define

 For each experiment in Table \ref{tab:NVI-perf}, the transition matrices and the reward function of the underlying MDP were generated randomly with given state and action spaces.
 We then constructed the associated TA($L$) and computed its optimal policy using the three algorithms.
-In all experiments, NVI and R-NVI converge to the same value function as VI, leading to the same policy.
-It shows that NVI converges significantly faster than the other two algorithms.
-We also list the number of iterations needed for each algorithm to converge; for NVI and R-NVI, the numbers of inner iterations are counted.
-As we can see, the number of iterations of NVI is slightly larger than that of VI.
-Note that the states in ${\cal G}_L$ are updated every $L$ inner iterations.
-This means that NVI finds the optimal values for position states in ${\cal G}_L$ with much less updates than VI.
-The experiments verify our analysis under Theorem \ref{thm:NVI} that the fast convergence of root position states would speed up the convergence of other position states, illustrating why NVI is faster than VI.
-By contrast, the number of iterations of R-NVI is considerably larger than that of VI (the former is exactly $L$ times that of the latter in all experiments).
-In summary, NVI is more efficient than VI, while R-NVI is not.
+In all experiments, NVI-1 and NVI-2 converge to the same value function as VI, leading to the same policy.
+The results clearly demonstrate that both NVI algorithms converge significantly faster than the standard value iteration, with NVI-1 outperforming NVI-2.
+Additionally, we provide the respective number of iterations required for convergence for each algorithm, with the number of outer iterations counted for NVI-1 and NVI-2.
+Notably, the number of iterations for both NVIs is substantially lower than that of VI, which aligns with our theoretical analysis.
+It is worth noting that in NVI-2, $d$ is set as $L$ across all groups, whereas in NVI-1, $d$ is randomly selected in each group.
+Interestingly, we observed that varying the value of $d$ in a reasonable range (e.g., $[L,2L]$) only led to minor fluctuations in performance.
+This finding demonstrates the robustness of NVI-1 with respect to the parameter $d$.
+In summary, NVI is more efficient than VI.
 In the remaining part of this section, TA($L$) and TA($n,L$) are solved using NVI in all experiments.